Appearance, Biology and Treatment

-In practice, even if you manage to eliminate all fleas from your pet(s), you should be aware that your home and yard are still infested.
-You will need to watch for fleas to reappear.
+In practice, even if you eliminate all fleas from your pet(s), you should be aware that your home and yard are still infested, and you will need to watch for fleas to reappear.

 What kills flea pupae

-Although the flea pupae are more difficult to eliminate than larvae, the same treatment and method are recommended: find the areas where these immature forms are found and treat those areas thoroughly.
+Although flea pupae are more challenging to eliminate than larvae, the same treatment and method are recommended: find the areas where these immature forms are found and treat those areas thoroughly.

 In your home

-They should not be neglected because they are a real help in the control of the flea population.
-They eliminate a large part of the eggs and larvae as well as some pupae.
+They should not be neglected because they are a real help in controlling the flea population.
+They eliminate a large part of the eggs and larvae, as well as some pupae.

-They consist in washing every week any washable item with which your pet is regularly in contact.
+They consist of washing any washable item with which your pet is regularly in contact every week.

 You should also wash/clean tiled and wooden floors.

-Carpets should be vacuumed every 2-3 days and especially before applying a chemical treatment.
+Carpets should be vacuumed every 2-3 days, especially before applying a chemical treatment.
 This will straighten the carpet pile to get the product deeper into the carpet, where many of the pupae reside.

-You will find on the market different types of sprays to treat your home.
-They are usually called "Home Spray", "Carpet Spray", "Upholstery Spray" and/or "Pet Bedding Spray".
+You can find on the market different types of sprays to treat your home.
+They are usually called "Home Spray", "Carpet Spray", "Upholstery Spray" or "Pet Bedding Spray".

 These products typically contain a combination of a neurotoxic insecticide and an insect growth regulator (IGR)

-We do not recommend the use of herbal or "natural" products, as there is very little documentation on their effectiveness.
+We do not recommend using herbal or "natural" products, as there is very little documentation on their effectiveness.

 In your yard

-Immature fleas look for dark places and absolutely avoid sunlight.
+Immature fleas look for dark places and avoid sunlight.